-Beginning in 1980 with star studded line ups every year the organisers of the Edmonton folk festival ensure that prices stay low and they minimise their carbon footprint as much as possible.
+Beginning in 1980 with star studded line ups every year the organisers ensure that prices stay low and they minimise their carbon footprint as much as possible.

-For one of the most fun things to do in Edmonton make sure you’re at Gallagher Park for the Folk Festival.
+For one of the most fun things to do in Edmonton make sure you’re at Gallagher Park for the festival.

-If you need a place while in Edmonton but want to stay close to the Folk Festival then we personally recommend checking out these budget friendly hotels within a short distance of the festival!
+If you need a place while in Edmonton but want to stay close to the festival then we personally recommend checking out these budget friendly hotels within a short distance of the festival!

-If you just can’t get enough of the theatrical feel then your next move should be to attend the Fringe Festival in the old Strathcona in Edmonton.
+If you just can’t get enough of the theatrical feel then your next move should be to attend the Edmonton international Fringe Festival in Old Strathcona.

 The fringe festival is all about opening up creatively and trying new things, experiencing new artists and letting go in a fun and relaxed atmosphere.
 This year they have reimagined the festival and how they run the show (thanks covid) but it’s still one of the best activities in Edmonton to get involved in in 2021.